AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-smart-campaign-cards.md

    ![](assets/image2015-9-22-14-3a35-3a33.png)

 1. Tap **Cancel Run**.
-If you decide at the last minute not to cancel the run, tap **Never Mind**, and the smart campaign will run as scheduled.
+If you decide at the last minute not to cancel the run, tap **Never Mind**, and the Smart Campaign will run as scheduled.

    ![](assets/image2015-9-22-14-3a41-3a26.png)

 ## Rescheduling a Smart Campaign {#rescheduling-a-smart-campaign}

-You can reschedule a confirmed smart campaign that hasn't run yet.
+You can reschedule a confirmed Smart Campaign that hasn't run yet.

 1. Tap the three dot action menu.